 PROPERTY TAX: The primary contributor to the General Fund revenue budget in the District is property tax, constituting 86.2% of the total budgeted revenue for the year 2024.
 Property tax is calculated by multiplying the assessed values of properties, as determined by the County Assessor by the approved mill levy tax rate of the District.
-Preliminary assessed valuation, factoring in the passage of Proposition HH, indicates a growth of 11.4% compared to the final 2023 assessed values.
+Final net assessed valuation, factoring in SB23B-001, indicates a growth of 8.75% compared to the final 2023 net assessed values.
+Gross assessed value increased 10%.
 The District also saw preliminary certification numbers increase in the abatements and refunds category of approximately \$955,000.
 This increases the District's overall mill levy each year by the amount of revenue shown.
 Historically, the District observed significantly smaller amounts in this particular category.
-The substantial sum projected for the 2024 budget year serves to mitigate the potential revenue loss anticipated with the passage of Proposition HH.
-Preliminary calculated property tax revenue for 2024 reflects an increase of 26.0% with a monetary increase of \$3,175,552.
+Total property tax revenue for 2024, not including a TIF area payment with early completion, reflects an increase of 21.4% with a monetary increase of \$2,626,094.
 Property tax revenue is budgeted at slightly less than 100% collections, 99.6%, since current year delinquencies, abatements and refunds will generally reduce the amount received.

-Mill Levy Tax Rate: The current mill levy projected for 2024 is 6.7243, which includes the 2019 voter-approved mill levy rate from ballot measure 6B of 5.850 mills.
-Additionally, the law permits an adjustment to the voter-approved mill levy rate aiming to collect amounts withheld in previous years for abatements and refunds of taxes equating to .492 mills in 2024.
-Furthermore, Pueblo County voters approved a measure allowing the Library to adapt the mill for the decreased assessment rate (SB293) payable in 2024 estimated at .3823 mills.
+Mill Levy Tax Rate: The certified mill levy for 2024 is 6.6347, which includes the 2019 voter-approved mill levy rate from ballot measure 6B of 5.850 mills.
+Additionally, the law permits an adjustment to the voter-approved mill levy rate aiming to collect amounts withheld in previous years for abatements and refunds of taxes equating to .504 mills in 2024.
+Furthermore, Pueblo County voters approved a measure allowing the Library to adapt the mill for the decreased assessment rate (SB293) payable in 2024 calculated at .2807 mills.
 These adjustments are all included in the total mill levy for 2024.

 SPECIFIC OWNERSHIP TAX: Specific ownership taxes are taxes paid based on a vehicle's value, payable annually upon vehicle registration in Colorado.
 This tax is imposed on cars, trucks, trailers, mobile homes and special mobile machinery.
 Projections indicate a slight increase in taxes compared to 2023 estimated actuals.
-Specific ownership tax accounts for 6.2% of the total 2024 General Fund budgeted revenues.
+Specific ownership tax accounts for 7% of the total 2024 General Fund budgeted revenues.

-CONTRACTS, GRANTS: Contracts and grants are expected to exceed amounts from the previous year by approximately \$646,000.
-In the 2024 budget year, the District expects to receive a \$700,000 grant for digital navigators.
-Another notable change to anticipated grants is reduction of American Rescue Plan Act funding (Reading Pays) which was fully awarded during 2023.
+CONTRACTS, GRANTS: Contracts and grants are expected to decrease from the previous year by approximately \$147,000.
+The most notable change to anticipated grants is a reduction of American Rescue Plan Act funding (Reading Pays) which was fully awarded during 2022 and 2023.
+The District will not receive any ARPA funding in 2024.
 The remaining recurring grant receipts are budgeted at equal or slightly above 2023 estimated levels.
 This budget reflects grants and contracts that will come directly to PCCLD.
 The Pueblo Library Foundation, a component unit of the District, was created in 2012 and receives the majority of grants and contributions.